Prepare for Breastfeeding

 Find antenatal classes near you.
 (Click on the link to find locations near you)

-For babies booked for birth at the West Middlesex Hospital or the Chelsea and Westminster scan QR code to book onto breastfeeding and early days workshops
+For babies booked for birth at the West Middlesex Hospital or the Chelsea and Westminster click on the links below to book onto breastfeeding and early days workshops:

 Skin-to-Skin Contact